seedhartha/reone/README.md

 * Play KotOR and TSL from beginning to end
 * Create mods that drastically change the gameplay or improve the visuals

-Currently, the most fundamental engine subsystems are already implemented.
-Actual gameplay, however, is very limited.
+The project is in the early stages of development: resource management, rendering, audio, GUI and scripting subsystems are already implemented, and game mechanics are actively being worked on.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

 ## Installation